 The curtain falls before a packed theatre.
 Applause with intent radiates through numerous rounds of applause.
 And finally, little by little, one person rises to their feet, and a wave of people erupts.
 The standing ovation from Berlin arrives.
 This performance offers so much more than stunning aesthetics in dance that push the bounds of physicality.
 It is a fusion of spirit and dance supported by stories that have been shared with the company by the people of the Countries from which they originate.
 This goes to the heart of the unique and arresting strength of Bangarra’s work.
 Dancers expressed a common feeling of excitement for taking each story back to Country and paying respect when I interacted with some of them.
 For saying thank you to all those who share their stories with the company.
 In 2018 they will be doing just that with this triple spectacular.
 Bangarra ultimately gives people of Australia and the world the chance to learn from stories and experience the strength of spiritual consciousness and connection in indigenous storytelling.
 The company forms a bridge carrying spirit from the traditional to the contemporary.

 Bangarra Dance Company performed a 3-city international tour in Copenhagen, Bonn and Berlin, concluding at the Berliner Festespiele with OUR land people stories from 26-28 October 2017.
 OUR land people stories will travel to Newcastle, Dubbo, Toowoomba, Gold Coast, Rockhampton, Mackay and Alice Springs in February and March 2018.

-Lika Posamari (Bree Alexander) is an Australian of northern European descent currently in rural India where she teaches, writes in English and Spanish, edits and engages with many amazing beings.
+Lika Posamari is an Australian of northern European ancestry leading a fairly nomadic life.
 Her creative credits include Westerly, The Red Corner, Kitaab and Clot.
 She is forthcoming in Rabbit and Art Explore.